okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 ## Enabling a Registration Inline Hook for Self-Service Registration

-To activate the inline hook, you first need to register your external service endpoint with Okta; see [Inline Hook Setup](/docs/concepts/inline-hooks/#inline-hooks_setup).
+To activate the Inline Hook, you first need to register your external service endpoint with Okta; see [Inline Hook Setup](/docs/concepts/inline-hooks/#inline-hooks_setup).

-You then need to associate the registered inline hook with your Self-Service Registration policy.
+You then need to associate the registered Inline Hook with your Self-Service Registration policy.
 (For information on configuring a Self-Service Registration policy, see [Enable self-service registration](https://help.okta.com/en/prod/Content/Topics/Directory/eu-self-service.htm).)

 1. Go to **Directory > Self-Service Registration**.